amillerb/fta-liftandshift-dcmigration/doc/importing-template.md

 ### Process:

-1. Navigate to the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/Account/Verify) and sign into your DevOps organization.
+1. Go to https://aka.ms/fta/iacmigrationtemplate, sign into your DevOps organization and you already will be in the correct template selection for IaC Migration (Please note that if you click on Choose template, this template is available under **FastTrack for Azure** tab as well)
-2. Go to https://aka.ms/fta/iacmigrationtemplate, sign into your DevOps organization and you already will be in the correct template selection for IaC Migration (Please note that if you click on Choose template, this template is available under **FastTrack for Azure** tab as well)
+2. Name the project and select your organization
 3. Select **Create Project** on the main page.
 4. After the successfully provisioning of the template, go to the Project > Boards > Backlogs and on the top-right click on the engine (Configure team settings).
 Validate that Epics and Stories are selected and then click **Save and Close**.